 Prior to, there were signs that Mahomes could be a more than capable contributor.
 In seven games as freshman, he finished with 1,547 passing yards and 16 touchdowns.
 In 13 games as a sophomore, Mahomes ended up with 4,653 passing yards and 36 touchdowns.

-Rest assured, the future is bright and talk has already started about him being a possible first-round pick in the upcoming NFL Draft.
+Rest assured, the future is bright and talk has started about him being a possible first-round pick in the upcoming NFL Draft.
 Only time will tell, however.
-This is much is fairly certain, Mahomes emerged on the national radar during the All-American Bowl in Texas.
+This is much is fairly certain, Mahomes emerged on the national radar during the brand’s All-American Bowl in Texas.